Patricia Elizabeth Tuckwell1

 Princess Michael of Kent2

-Marie-Christine Agnes Hedwig Ida Baronin von Reibnitz was born on 15 January 1945 at Karlovy Vary, Czechoslovakia.1 She is the daughter of Günther Hubertus Baron von Reibnitz and Maria Anna Carolina Franziska Walpurga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár, Countess Szapár.1 She married, firstly, Sir Thomas Troubridge, Bt. on 15 September 1971 at London, England.4 She married, secondly, Michael George Charles Franklin Windsor, Prince of Kent, son of George Edward Alexander Edmund Windsor, 1st Duke of Kent and Marina zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Greece and Denmark, on 30 June 1978 at Vienna, Austria, in a civil marriage, Because of the mixed Protestant-Catholic marriage, Prince Michael is excluded from succession to the British crown.1 Marie-Christine Agnes Hedwig Ida and Michael George Charles Franklin were remarried in a religious ceremony on 29 July 1983 at Archbishop House, London, England.
+Marie-Christine Agnes Hedwig Ida Baronin von Reibnitz was born on 15 January 1945 at Karlovy Vary, CzechoslovakiaG.1 She is the daughter of Günther Hubertus Baron von Reibnitz and Maria Anna Carolina Franziska Walpurga Bernadette Gräfin Szapáry von Muraszombath, Széchysziget und Szapár.1 She married, firstly, Thomas Troubridge, son of Vice-Admiral Sir Thomas Hope Troubridge and Lily Emily Kleinwort, on 15 September 1971 at London, EnglandG.4 She and Thomas Troubridge were divorced in 1977.5 She married, secondly, Michael George Charles Franklin Windsor, Prince of Kent, son of George Edward Alexander Edmund Windsor, 1st Duke of Kent and Marina zu Schleswig-Holstein-Sonderburg-Glücksburg, Princess of Greece and Denmark, on 30 June 1978 at Vienna, AustriaG, in a civil marriage, Because of the mixed Protestant-Catholic marriage, Prince Michael is excluded from succession to the British crown.1 Marie-Christine Agnes Hedwig Ida and Michael George Charles Franklin were also married in a religious ceremony on 29 July 1983 at Archbishop House, London, EnglandG.

 Children of Marie-Christine Agnes Hedwig Ida Baronin von Reibnitz and Michael George Charles Franklin Windsor, Prince of Kent